Portal User Guide

 Contact

-4. Hover actions: Hovering over an asset will reveal certain actions including selectdownloadshare, and view asset.
-If your user does not have permission to perform any of these actions, these icons will be disabled.
+4. Hover actions: Hovering over an asset will reveal certain actions including select downloadshare, and view asset.
+If your user does not have permission to perform any of these actions, these buttons will be disabled.

 Actions